Above Japanese Film Maker Akira Kurosawa.

 The characters in the Japanese title (羅生門 literally stand for "Castle Gate".

-The original use of "Rashomon", or "Rajomon" was as the name of the gate at the southern end of Suzaku Avenue in Heian-kyo now Kyoto that leads to the Imperial Palace in that city.
-At one time in Japan's past unclaimed corpses would be dumped at the southern gate.
-The first story about about "Rashomon" was from a Noh play by Kanze Nobumitsu arouond 1420 about a servant and old women meeting there.
-In 1915 the writer Teikoku Bungaku wrote a shot story based on that incident also called "Rashomon".
-In 1922 Teikoku wrote a second short story called "In the Grove".
-In 1950 Akira Kurosawa took the title "Rashomon" and the setting from the 1915 story and the plot from the 1922 story to create his screenplay for his motion picture.
+The original use of "Rashomon", or "Rajomon" was as the name given to the gate at the southern end of Suzaku Avenue, in Heian-kyo, now Kyoto, that leads to the Imperial Palace in that city.
+At one time in Japan's past, unclaimed corpses would be dumped at the southern gate.
+The first story about "Rashomon" was from a Noh play by Kanze Nobumitsu around 1420, and was about a servant and an old woman meeting there.
+In 1915, the writer Teikoku Bungaku wrote a shot story based upon that incident, also called "Rashomon".
+In 1922, Teikoku wrote a second short story called "In the Grove".
+In 1950, Akira Kurosawa took the title "Rashomon" and the setting from the 1915 story and the plot from the 1922 story to create his screenplay for his motion picture.

 One of the biggest problems facing an investigation of a crime occurs when there are more than one witness and each seems to contradict the others.
 This is the simple plot to the original story and the film.

-We start with the events of what becomes both the rape of a samurai's wife and his death told from the point of view of the Bandit portrayed by Toshiro Mifune.
+We start first, with the events of what becomes both the rape of a Samurai's Wife and his death told from the point of view of the "Bandit, Tajomaru", portrayed by Toshiro Mifune.
 He claims to have gotten the two to go with him to look at a cache of ancient swords.
-He overwhelms the Samurai and ties him to a tree and then rapes his wife in front of him.
+He overwhelms the Samurai and ties him to a tree and then rapes his Wife in front of him.

-In this version the wife, after attempting to kill herself with a dagger, begs the Bandit to duel her husband to save her from her guilt and shame of being raped.
-The Bandit unties the Samurai and they duel with the Bandit killing the other.
+In this version, the Wife, after attempting to kill herself with a dagger, begs the Bandit to duel her husband to save her from the guilt and shame of being raped.
+The Bandit unties the Samurai, and they duel with the Bandit killing the other.
 This version makes the Bandit seem extremely cunning, but honorable.
 However, he admits forgetting about an expensive dagger owned by the samurai's wife.

-Next we have the story of the samurai's wife portrayed by Machiko Kyo and it is very different.
+Next, we have the story of the "Samurai's Wife, Masago", portrayed by Machiko Kyo, and it is very different.
 She claims the Bandit left after raping her and she untied her husband.
-She begged her husband to forgive her of her shame , but his look said otherwise.
+She begged her husband to forgive her shame, but his look said otherwise.
 She then asked him to kill her as she held the dagger.
-As her husband continued to stare she fainted.
-Waking up she discovered her husband's body with the dagger in it and attempted, but failed in killing herself.
+As her husband continued to stare at her in disgust, she fainted.
+Waking up, the Wife discovered her husband's body with the dagger in it, and attempted, but failed in killing herself.

 In 1964 director Martin Ritt used the same two stories as sources and the motion picture to make "The Outrage".
 For the second time Feudal Japan was moved by a filmmaker to the American West of the 1870's.
 The picture had an outstanding cast.